sdg12321/Website-For-K4-System-And-CS2-SimpleAdmin/README.md

 **STEP 2:** To modify the connection to the database, you need to edit the file **src/connection.php**.
 (If you have configured the K4-System plugin and it is functioning within normal parameters, then you can find the connection information in the CS2 server at: counterstrikesharp/configs/plugins/K4-System/K4-System.json.)

-For each server, you need to add a unique name such as 'server1', 'server2' etc. Add or remove as many servers as needed.
+For each server, you need to add a unique name such as 'server1', 'server2', 'cs2.toplay.ro', 'classic', 'AWP ONLY' etc.(What name do you want, but not two with the same name).
+Add or remove as many servers as needed.
+If you have only one, then delete the rest of servers and leave only one.

 ```
 'server1' => [